+IV.
+Soil Free Carbonate Test

 Take two teaspoons of soil.
 Make sure not to touch it with your bare hands.

 Squirt vinegar on the soil particles.
-Be sure to use caution and point the bottle directly at the soil, not toward other students, especially toward eyes.
+Be sure to use caution and point the bottle directly at the soil, not toward other students, especially not toward eyes.
 If vinegar gets into your eyes, rinse with water for 15 minutes.

 Look carefully for the presence of effervescence, or bubbles.
 The more carbonates that are present, the more bubbles (effervescence) you will observe.